tolitius/mount/README.md

 notice that it stopped and started again.

-Since the schema was not there roght after the start, it is not there now as well:
+After the REPL was just started, schema was not created.
+Since the app was `(reset)`, it was brought to that starting point, so no schema again:

 ```clojure
 dev=> (find-orders "GOOG")